TIS2024-FMFI/telescope-safety/README.md

 When system starts you should calibrate actual azimut with display and buttons.
 The calibration is sent with long press of the button.

+In "libraries" folders for each unit you have instructions about external libraries used.